 - 2 Months or more before you’re the start date of your tour: 100 % refundable.

 - 2 weeks: 50% refunds.

 - 1 week or less: not refundable.

-The travel insurance is required in your travels to Morocco to be used in any case of Emergency.
-So you can buy it and bring a copy of the document, as the travel insurance must cover trip cancellation, for an accident can happen or any emergencies situations.
+So you can buy it and bring a copy of the document, as the travel insurance must cover trip cancellation, for an accident can happen or any emergency situations.

-No vaccinations are required for travelling to Morocco.
+No vaccinations are required for traveling to Morocco.
 The tap water in the cities is safe to drink, but mineral water is recommended.

 - If you are 70 years of age/older